 It’s the main filter of a reef tank.

-I would personally never run a saltwater aquarium without a protein skimmer as I have seen aquariums that do run one and ones that don’t and I can tell you from experiences the ones that don’t have a skimmer always have more issues with fish death and poor coral health!
+I would personally never run a saltwater aquarium without a protein skimmer as I have seen aquariums that do run one and ones that don’t and I can tell you from experience the ones that don’t have a skimmer always have more issues with fish death and poor coral health!

 If you would like to view a nice selection of protein skimmers to reference while reading through this article I highly suggest you take a look Here at Amazon.com.
 If you are like me, looking at pictures and specs while learning about something new always helps it sink into the old gray matter!